educational-technology-collective/etc_http_aws_api_gateway_wrapper/README.md

    * url \<string\> The URL for the AWS API.
    * bucket \<string\> The name of the AWS S3 Bucket.
    * path \<string\> The path of the object that will be saved into the S3 bucket.
    * retry \<number\> An optional number of seconds to wait before retrying after an error.
-This argument is only relevant when using the AWSAPIGatewayWrapper#request method.
+This argument is relevant only when using the AWSAPIGatewayWrapper#request method.
+It is ignored by AWSAPIGatewayWrapper#requestAsync.
+Set this to null for no retry.
 Default: 1000
    * errorHandler \<Function\> An optional error handler.
+Set this to null in order to disable it.
 Default: console.error.

 **AWSAPIGatewayWrapper#requestAsync(data)**
  * data \<any\> The object or primitive that will be JSON serialized and logged to the S3 Bucket.